infoLab204/gwas/README.md

 Sunhee Kim and Chang-Yong Lee

-R/Statest represents R scripts to perform Kendall’s and Pearson’s association test to assess the robustness under different genotype encodings by using simulated as well as real data sets.
+R/Statest represents R scripts to perform Kendall’s and Pearson’s association test to assess the robustness under different genotype encodings by using simulated as well as real data sets. <br><br>
 We proposed Kendall's test as a robust association test under different genotype encodings in a genome-wide association analysis of continuous traits.
 The R scripts provide the assessment of Kendall’s test and compares with that of Pearson's test in terms of the difference in p-values obtained by using different genotype encodings.
 We provide the R scripts together with real data sets in order for the readers to reproduce the results discussed in the manuscript.

 **Loading the scripts**: copy gen_sim.R and stest.R from its GitHub repository<br>